MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-shortcut.md

 There are two types of shortcuts:

-* OneLake shortcut linking your KQL Database to OneLake.
+* OneLake shortcut linking data in your KQL Database to OneLake.
 This shortcut creates one logical copy of the data in your database that you can access in other [!INCLUDE [product-name](../includes/product-name.md)] experiences without more management.

 * OneLake shortcut linking data in OneLake to your KQL Database.
-This shortcut references data from OneLake as an external table.
-It's useful for querying large amounts of data that you don't want to store locally.
+This shortcut defines the data from OneLake as an external table.
+Create this shortcut when you want to infrequently run queries on historical data.
+If you want to run queries frequently and accelerate performance, see [Get data from OneLake](get-data-onelake.md).

-In this article, you'll learn how to create a OneLake shortcut in the context of your KQL Database.
+In this article, you'll learn how to create a OneLake shortcut in your KQL Database.

 ## Prerequisites